danilosnt/TicTacToe/README.md

 2 - The game will display the board

-3 - Follow the prompts to enter the row and column where you want play, with ranging from 0 to 2.
+3 - Follow the prompts to enter the row and column where you want play, with values ranging from 0 to 2.

 4 - The game continues until one player wins or a draw occurs.